GreenLight Fitness Launches FitnessGram® 2.0: Revolutionizing Statewide Wellness Initiatives

 Fitnessgram.net

-For more information about FitnessGram 2.0 and to learn how it can benefit your school or district, please visit https://www.fitnessgram.net/.
+For more information about FitnessGram 2.0 and how it can benefit your school or district, please visit https://www.fitnessgram.net/.

 Breanna Palmeiro

-Simple Imports To simplify data management, page settings are now hidden, and the recommended options are standard, reducing complexity and saving time.
-We have also expanded the files we are able to accept in the import process to better accommodate our users.
+Simple Imports - To simplify data management, page settings are now hidden, and the recommended options are standard, reducing complexity and saving time.
+We have also expanded the files we can accept in the import process to better accommodate our users.

-Fostering Lifelong Wellness and Academic Excellence Physical education and fitness assessments with FitnessGram 2.0 help instill healthy habits from an early age, which are crucial for improved cognitive function, attention span, and memory—key factors in better academic performance.
+Fostering Lifelong Wellness and Academic Excellence - Physical education and fitness assessments with FitnessGram 2.0 help instill healthy habits early, which are crucial for improved cognitive function, attention span, and memory—key factors in better academic performance.

-Promoting Equity and Long-Term Success FitnessGram 2.0 helps address disparities in access to resources and opportunities, ensuring all students have the chance to thrive physically, mentally, and academically.
+Promoting Equity and Long-Term Success - FitnessGram 2.0 helps address disparities in access to resources and opportunities, ensuring all students can thrive physically, mentally, and academically.

-New Face of FitnessGram FitnessGram 2.0 required a site where users can learn more about the mission behind the application.
+New Face of FitnessGram - FitnessGram 2.0 required a site where users could learn more about the mission behind the application.
 FitnessGram.net offers a unique experience that walks you through what FitnessGram means for you, your students, your schools, or your community.

 FitnessGram 2.0 by GreenLight Fitness is not just an upgrade; it is a comprehensive solution designed to enhance the effectiveness of statewide wellness initiatives.
 FitnessGram 2.0 aims to foster a healthier, more equitable future for all students by integrating advanced features and focusing on user needs.